A new foundation of quantum decision theory: Discussion

 What Born's rule requires, is some observer to whom the probabilities are connected, a person that that has a mental model that determines these probabilities.
 In the QDT literature, this is represented by the researcher that carries out the relevant investigation.

 The exception to this use of Born's rule in a decision context, may be what Kahneman (2011) calls decisions based upon slow thinking, decision where the actor $C$ actively uses his conscious self in the process of making the decisions.
-It is very unlikely that such decisions can be modeled by QDT.
+It seems unlikely that such decisions can be simply modeled by QDT.